 So how do we get those positive affirmations we need?

 Our yearning to be seen and acknowledged is strong.
-It’s a universal yearning and it’s inherit to our happiness.
+It’s a universal yearning and it’s inherent to our happiness.
 Yet, many of us have tamped it down for so long we don’t even know how to receive the attention and affirmation we long for.

 Here’s the secret—go out and put your best foot forward.
 Practice self-care and treat yourself as you deserve to be treated!

-You can appear polished, professional and together, even if you aren’t 100%.
+You can appear polished, professional, and together, even if you aren’t 100%.
 There’s a magic that occurs when you wear an outfit that’s pressed and clean, take time to put on your favorite tie or necklace, or style your hair.
 You exude more confidence.